🏦Loan Details

 UK Market

-In Gulf countries like the UAE and Saudi Arabia, banks often offer Islamic finance products instead of traditional interest-based loans.
+In Gulf countries, banks often offer Islamic finance products.
 Even then, the monthly installment behaves like an EMI.
 This tool helps expats and locals plan their payments in AED or SAR before signing a salary-transfer deal.

 Gulf Region

 In India, most borrowers balance home loans, personal loans and credit cards at the same time.
 Because rates are higher than in many Western countries, checking the total interest is extremely important.
-Use this calculator along with the compound interest calculator to see how much faster your money could grow if you avoid unnecessary debt.
+Also use our compound interest calculator to see how your money could grow instead.

 Indian Rates